Colonoscopy and Colorectal Screening

 Who should get a colonoscopy?

 We generally recommend that people get a screening colonoscopy starting at age 50.
 Screening means that it is being done for people without symptoms.
 However, if people have symptoms like bleeding, pain, or changes in bowel habits, we may recommend a colonoscopy to try to identify the cause so that it can be treated.
-We also recommend intermittent "surveillance" colonoscopy for people who have had prior polyps or colon cancer, since these people are at higher risk for developing a colon cancer.
+We also recommend intermittent "surveillance" colonoscopy for people who have had prior polyps or colon cancer, since these people are at higher risk for developing colon cancer.

 What to expect for your scheduled colonoscopy